sss/vvvapp/linux_specific/readme.txt

 Installation:
 -------------

 VVV does not need to be installed.
-Everything it needs is contained in is folder.
+Everything it needs is contained in its folder.
-Just expand the program in a suitable folder and execute "vvv-start.sh".
+Just expand the archive in a suitable folder and execute "vvv".
-NOTE: do not start directly the vvv executable file because it would not work.

 The help file contains some instructions.